Pinlong-Zhao/Data-Poisoning/README.md

-**This document will be continuously updated!** 🚧
+<strong>🚧 Continuously updated!</strong>
 This repository will be continuously updated with the latest research in data poisoning in deep learning.
 📅 Last updated: March 27, 2025

 # Data Poisoning in Deep Learning: A Survey ☠️